orbs-network/orbs-spec/pos-architecture/specifications/election-flow.md

   * Generates a `VoteOut(voter, validators, voteCounter)` event.
 * A Guardian must be registered at the time of the election in order for its vote to be counted.
 * A vote remains valid for 45,500 blocks (~ 7 days)
-* The voting weight of an Guardian is proportional to the total stake that was deleted to it. (hierarchical delegation)
+* The voting weight of an Guardian is proportional to the total stake that was delegated to it. (hierarchical delegation)
 * A Guardian can vote for the disapproval of up to 3 Validators. (may vote for none)

 ## Election Flow